rnd-pro/jsda-template/README.md

 ## ⚙️ Configuration

 The project's behavior is controlled by the `project.cfg.js` file.
-Here you can configure the dynamic and static parts of the application, minification, bundling, and import maps.
+Here you can configure the dynamic and static parts of the application, minification, bundling, and import maps automated generation.

 The `cit-config.json` file is used to configure the Cloud Images Toolkit.
 For more information, please refer to the [official documentation](https://github.com/rnd-pro/cloud-images-toolkit).